Crunchy813/Berry-High/README.md

 Berry High is a 2 two player 2D platformer demo made using Godot engine.
 The goal is to reach the top and reunite the berry players.
+Push logs by dashing into them.

 Controls:

 	Player 1 (arrow keys):
 	  Right arrow key: Move right
 	  Left arrow key: Move left
 	  Up arrow key: Jump